Printing For A Cleaner Future – External Solar Rebate Program

 Printers that discharge into groundwater or surface water (meaning onto the land and/or into a waterbody, or where it could flow to a waterbody) will work with DNR to obtain the appropriate permit under the Wisconsin Pollutant Discharge Elimination System (WPDES).

 A printing operation is also responsible to protect the quality of the storm water that runs off its facilities.
 Printing operations must either file for a No Exposure Certificate, or obtain an industrial storm water discharge permit.
 Review the requirements for No Exposure in this printer specific fact sheet (SB-021).
+Learn more about filing a storm water Notice of Intent to obtain either a discharge permit or No Exposure exemption by viewing the Storm Water webinar hosted by Great Lakes Graphics Association.
 More details on storm water runoff permits are on the Industrial storm water permit overview page.

 Environmental reporting and/or applications